-FBHP produces a MA Provider Directory for which is updated on a weekly basis.
-The directory is a listing of all the Participating PCPs, specialists, ancillary, hospitals, and other care Providers that serve our Members.
-Upon request, a directory will be sent to the requesting Provider or Members.
-The Provider's contact information is updated on the FBHP website weekly.
-Online directories are available at http://fbhp.com.
+FBHP produces a Provider Directory for the Medicare Advantage (MA) product line.
+The directory is a listing of all the contracted PCPs, specialists, ancillary, hospitals, and other care Providers that serve our Members.
+Upon request, a directory will be sent to the requesting Provider.
+The Provider's contact information is updated on the FBHP website in real time for Members to access.
+On-line directories are available at (https://fbhp.healthtrioconnect.com/public-app/consumer/provdir/entry.page).